awesomerank/awesomerank.github.io/lists/guipdutra/awesome-geek-podcasts.md

 * [HaskellCast](http://www.haskellcast.com/) — A podcast for Haskell developers working in industry.
 * [Hello Internet](http://www.hellointernet.fm/) - Science youtubers CGP Grey and Brady Haran discuss everything from flag design to Star Wars.
 * [HTTP 203](https://developers.google.com/web/shows/http203/) -  In each show Jake and Paul pick a hot topic in the world of web development and discuss the various aspects of it, meanwhile dropping in lifehacks, lessons and some rather honest truths.
+* [Iron Sysadmin](https://www.undrground.org/ironsysadmin) - A Podcast by real world sysadmins, for real world sysadmins.
+* [IRL: Because Online Life Is Real Life](https://irlpodcast.org/) - Host Veronica Belmont shares real stories of life online and real talk about the future of the Web.
+IRL is an original podcast from Mozilla.
 * [JavaScript Air](https://javascriptair.com/) - The live broadcast podcast all about JavaScript.
+* [Javascript to Elm](http://jstoelm.com/) - A podcast about using Elm coming from Javascript and other languages.
 * [Laravel News Podcast](http://podcast.laravel-news.com/) - The Laravel News Podcast brings you all the latest news and events related to Laravel.
 * [Linear Digressions](http://www.lineardigressions.com) - Explores topics of data science and machine learning in an accessible way through real-world stories and examples.
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.